rajaravivarman/streamlitblog/README.md

-Here is a possible read me for the blog app you created:

 # Blog App: A simple and elegant blog app built with Streamlit and Python

 Blog App is a web application that allows you to create, view, search, and manage blog posts using Streamlit and Python¹[1].
 Blog App uses SQLite as the database to store the posts and their details.
 Blog App also provides some statistics and visualizations of the posts and authors.